hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

     aeglue -s Finder

-(Be aware that OS X's AETE-to-SDEF converter is not 100% reliable; for example, some four-char codes may fail to translate, in which case `aeglue` will warn of their omission.
+(Be aware that macOS's AETE-to-SDEF converter is not 100% reliable; for example, some four-char codes may fail to translate, in which case `aeglue` will warn of their omission.
 You'll have to correct the glue files manually should you need to use the affected features, or use SwiftAE's' `OSType`-based APIs instead.)

 ## Using a glue